may98111/school/README.md

-# school
+# SCHOOL
-This is my first repository which contains my first project from my school
+<h3>This is my first repository which contains my first project from my school<h3>